Yura52/delu/README.rst

 DeLU is a general-purpose PyTorch library that simplifes development and training of deep learning models.
 DeLU is a toolbox, not a framework:

-- DeLU provides functions and classes that facilitate training loops, reproducibility and other typical aspects of deep learning projects.
+- DeLU provides functions and classes that facilitate training loops, reproducibility, tensor manipulations and other typical aspects of deep learning projects.
 - there is no need to "rebuild your project around DeLU": you can start using DeLU by picking individual tools that you find helpful.

 DeLU is tested and battle-tested in research projects.
-The public API is still evolving, and backward-incompatible are possible (if a function or a class is missing in the docs, then try finding it in the docs for previous versions of the library).
+The public API is still evolving, and backward-incompatible are possible.

 Overview
 --------